Visit to the Martin Archery factory in Walla Walla, Washington, USA

 After the official welcome by Gail and Eva, we spent the next four days Tony Dalton of Abbey Archery, with Eva and Gail Martin, President of Martin Archery, Inc on 20th January 2004 thoroughly inspecting all their various manufacturing operations, including their CNC machine where from a block of aircraft grade aluminium a riser is honed and finished; screen printing of limbs, through to the large bow shop where bows are built.

-Martin use all eighteen fully rotating 36 jig fletching tables, making Flu Flu arrows right up to expensive carbon arrows.
-The fletching is most impressive because all tables and clamps are spotlessly clean Welcome to Abbey sign in foyer - Eva only had 2 Ys for the sign without any adhesive build up and the absolute speed with which the fletcher works would surprise many experienced fletchers.
+Martin use all eighteen fully rotating 36 jig fletching tables to make everything from Flu Flu arrows right through to carbon arrows.
+The fletching area is most impressive with all tables and clamps spotlessly clean Welcome to Abbey Archery sign in the Martin entrance foyer.
+Note there is no Y on Archery as Eva had only 2 Ys to use on the sign without any adhesive build up and the absolute speed with which the fletcher works would surprise many experienced fletchers.

 Their leather accessories division produces quivers, armguards, etc and their popular bow quivers.
 The bowstring facility is a very large undertaking, employing about 8 ladies, each working on special in-house designed string jigs.

-The rear of the factory and part of staff car park-so that is what snow looks like
+The rear of the factory and part of the staff car park - so that is what snow looks like

 In their heyday, Martin turned out 8,000 strings per week, supplying many of the major bow companies with their strings and cables.